sj-freitas/forofa/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/61676b6d8d92faad718e/maintainability)](https://codeclimate.com/github/sj-freitas/forofa/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/61676b6d8d92faad718e/test_coverage)](https://codeclimate.com/github/sj-freitas/forofa/test_coverage)

-A lazy iteration library that contains many `Array.prototype` methods that support any objects that implement the iterator [protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
+A lazy iteration library that contains many of the `Array.prototype` methods that support any objects that implement the iterator [protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
 It also contains the `Iterable` and `AsyncIterable` types that can be easily extended and allow a fluent API.

 Since this library is all about iterators, it can support infinite iteratables, such as Fibonacci sequence or any other infinite sequence.